Updated: Aug 31

-Many people deal with sleep issues every night and others just occasionally.
-They toss and turn and just can't turn off their brains so they can finally get some rest.
+Many people deal with sleep issues every night and for the luck ones, just occasionally.
+You may toss and turn or just can't turn off your brains so you can finally get some rest.
 There are several reasons why you may be unable to sleep but stress is a big culprit of keeping people up at night.
-It could also be something in your life that's throwing off your normal pattern (travel, work, etc).
+It could also be something in your life that's throwing off your normal sleep pattern (travel, work, guests, screen-time, etc).

 Whatever the reason you're having trouble getting some shut-eye, herbs can be a helpful aid in your search for slumber.
 Here are several herbs that have helped people for centuries find a better night's sleep.

-Catmint or catnip is a wonderful herb for many reasons but in regards to sleep aid it helps to calm nerves and it's also a digestive aid which could also be part of the problem.
-While catmint makes cats crazy - even wild cats like tigers, lions and leopards) it has the opposite effect on humans.
+Catmint or also known as Catnip is a wonderful herb for many reasons but in regards to sleep it helps to calm nerves and it's also a digestive aid which could also be part of the problem.
+While catmint makes cats crazy - even wild cats like tigers, lions and leopards- it has the opposite effect on humans.
 The compound responsible for this is called nepetalactone.
 In humans it has a calming, antispasmodic and mild sedative effect.

 Catmint is not known to be habit forming or toxic if used for long periods of time.
 It has a minty or earthy taste.
 Try steeping the leaves and blooms in a tea or in herbal infusions.
 You also might find it helpful to take in tincture or elixir form.
 (You can find these in our shop if you're interested).

-Passionflower is a crazy looking flower that is something out of a sci-fi movie.
-It helps with problems like insomnia, anxiety, ADHD, and mild pain relief and easing the symptoms of withdrawal. passionflower works by increasing levels of a chemical called gamma aminobutyric acid (GABA) in the brain.
+Passionflower is a crazy looking flower, something out of a sci-fi movie.
+It helps with problems like insomnia, anxiety, ADHD and mild pain relief and easing the symptoms of withdrawal.
+Passionflower works by increasing levels of a chemical called gamma aminobutyric acid (GABA) in the brain.
 GABA lowers the activity of some brain cells, making you feel more relaxed.

 While passionflower is not as quick to work as modern drugs for anxiety disorders it offers less impairment for daytime use.